kaikobud/sumonkantidey.github.io/_projects/1_project.markdown

 **How much influence do forecasters really have?**

+It's increadibly difficult to tease out when one media outlet is influencing another.
+However, a freak event in 2018 allows us to get some traction on this question, and suggests that FiveThirtyEight's 2018 coverage was highly influential.

-Well, FiveThirtyEight's 2018 coverage seems to have been highly influential.
-After their real-time forecast had GOP's odds of taking the House spiking at 60% at around 8:15PM, PredictIt's odds on the GOP rose above 50-50, & _U.S. government bond yields saw brief spike of 2-4 basis points._
+After FiveThirtyEight's real-time forecast suddenely moved the the GOP's odds of taking the House from single digits to about 60% at around 8:15PM, PredictIt's odds on the GOP rose above 50-50, & _U.S. government bond yields rose 2-4 basis points._  FiveThirtyEight then altered it's prediction system and the markets calmed down.

 ![](/assets/img/538-markets.jpg)